gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 goroutine 14000103340 created: count=3
 ```

-We see indeed that there are 3 leaky goroutines (not destroyed) by the end of the program.
+We see indeed that there are 3 leaky goroutines (created and never destroyed) by the end of the program.

-Let's now fix the program by reading from the returned channel:
+Let's now fix the Go program by reading from the returned channel:

 ```diff